Growth of the Soil (1921 film): Story

 The film opens with images from a forest under a glacier, where Isak Sellanrå is clearing the land.
 Eventually, however, the perspective begins to change, and smaller stories break in and toward the story of Isak and Inger.
 A modern society is emerging around the two.
 The story of young Barbro walking into the river with her child, but still ending with Aksel, also receives significant attention.

 Filming

 The filming took place in Rana Municipality in Norway and was a very big local event.
 A number of locals were used as extras and for minor roles.
 Isaac's clearing was filmed in Røvassdalen, and other parts were filmed at Tverånes in Mo i Rana, and Hemnesberget and Korgen.
 A couple of Sami were also hired from the neighboring Swedish municipality of Tärna.

 Rediscovery

 For many years, the film was presumed lost.
 It then reappeared in several places.
-An American professor owned shortened edition, and it is believed that this 60-minute film was the version that was screened in the United States in 1928.
+An American professor owned a shortened edition, and it is believed that this 60-minute film was the version that was screened in the United States in 1928.
 A longer version surfaced in the Netherlands.
 These two copies were combined to create the version that was screened in 2009 during Hamsun Days.